ConnorMarcus/SYSC3303Project/README.md

     ```
     curl ifconfig.me
     ```
+- The number of elevators that are running can be changed by changing the NUM_CARS constant in Elevator.java.

 3. Once the project has been run, you should see output in the console corresponding to the events sent and received by the Elevator, Scheduler, and Floor subsystems.